 CHARTER HOTEL SEATTLE LOCATION

 If you’re someone who chooses hotels based on location, you can stop searching!
-The Charter could not be more convenient to some of Seattle’s main attractions, including Pike Place Market just two blocks away.
+The Charter could not be more convenient to some of the best attractions of downtown Seattle, including, Space Needle, Seattle Aquarium, and Pike Place Market just two blocks away.
 Heading a different direction, you can reach Pioneer Square and its cute shops and historic architecture in 15 minutes by foot, and if you’re not feeling a walk, the Charter is super close to a Link Light Rail stop.

 CHARTER HOTEL SEATTLE ROOMS